standardsemiconductor/VELDT-getting-started/README.md

 When designing your own counters be careful when using `succ` or `pred`.
 For example `succ 0 == (1 :: BitVector 8)` and `pred 4 == (3 :: Index 6)`, but `succ (4 :: Index 5)` is undefined and out of bounds (**DO NOT DO THIS**) because the type `Index 5` only has inhabitants `0`,`1`,`2`,`3`, and `4`; that is why we check for `maxBound` and `minBound` states in `increment` and `decrement`.

-Finally, let us now use our new `increment` function to implement a conditional increment `incrementWhen` and `incrementUnless`.
+Finally, we use our new `increment` function to implement a conditional increment `incrementWhen` and `incrementUnless`.
 The former will increment when a predicate is `True`, the latter when `False`.
 ```haskell
 incrementWhen
   :: (Monoid w, Monad m, Bounded a, Enum a, Eq a)